doc4d/4d-web-studio/docs/webforms/rendering.md

 ---
 ## Overview

+4D Web Studio does not generate HTML code directly.
+When you drop components on the canvas, when you map datasources to components, or when you configure an event, 4D Web Studio places your work in a JSON file.
+This JSON file, the webform, cannot directly be opened in a web browser.
+It is “rendered” either when you preview it in the webstudio, or when you choose to render it in a dedicated browser tab.

 At runtime, webforms are generated and interpreted by a built-in renderer engine.
-No additional Javascript is required.

 Each webform has its own URL on the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html), and the rendering engine communicates with the web server using REST Requests.

 The following diagram describes how data flows to and from the studio: